cbrownstein-lambda/new-docs-site/on-demand-cloud/getting-started.md

    Replace **VENV-NAME** with the name you gave your virtual environment.

-   As a complete example, if you wanted to create a virtual environment named `my-virtual-environment` using Python version 3.13 (installed in the example in the previous step), run:
+   As a complete example, if you want to create a virtual environment named `my-virtual-environment` using Python version 3.13 (installed in the example in the previous step), run: